Expo 2030 Guidebook Download Now

 To ensure alignment with the 2025 Labour Law updates and avoid compliance risks, employers should:

-• Review of employment contracts and HR policies
+• Review employment contracts and HR policies

 • Implement formal resignation and termination procedures